HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/networking/get-ovsaslogicalinterconnect.md

 ### -Export &lt;String&gt;

-The full path and file name to export the contents retrieved from the call to `Get-OVLogicalInterconnect`.
+The full path and file name to export the contents retrieved from the call to Get-OVLogicalInterconnect.

 | Aliases | x, ExportFile |
 | :--- | :--- |